While selecting your Betta fish pet should be based on personal tastes, the Crowntail betta fish is a popular choice, and for several reasons.

 Where Crowntail ancestors originate from?

-Betta still exists in the wild, but the native habitat is continually encroached on damaged by human development.
+Betta still exists in the wild, but the native habitat is continually encroached on and damaged by human development.
 Due to that, the International Union for Conservation of Nature and Natural Resources (IUCNN) places it between “never threatened” and “endangered” as a vulnerable species.

 You will find Siamese Fighting fish across the world domestically.
 It has escaped into the wild in countries like Brazil, Columbia, Laos, and the Dominican Republic.
 Betta splendens are considered an invasive species in parts of Australia and the United States.